IntroCSCI/colorvisionproject-alfieharris/README.md

 ### File Input and Output

 The program has a feature where based on the user's input, it opens a file containing the two other primary colors that would be suitable with the user's initial response.
+The program also has several files listed under color names, which contains the other primary colors that join in with the user's original input.
+For example, the file "Red", contains the colors blue and yellow.

 ### Arrays/Vectors